commercelayer/commercelayer-docs-api/resources/skus/delete_sku.md

 ---
-description: How to delete an existing sku via API
+description: How to delete an existing SKU via API
 ---

-# Delete a sku
+# Delete a SKU

-To delete a sku, send a `DELETE` request to the `/api/skus/:id` endpoint, where `id` is the id of the sku that you want to delete.
+To delete a SKU, send a `DELETE` request to the `/api/skus/:id` endpoint, where `id` is the id of the SKU that you want to delete.

 {% page-ref page="../../deleting-resources.md" %}